wendellluiz/wendellluiz/README.md

 - 👋 Hi, I’m @wendellluiz!
 - Mechanical Engineer in career transition :)
-- I'm a trader also and love the financial market and want to create better tools for the traders.
+- I'm a trader too and i love the financial market.
-- Currentlhy, studying Python.
+- Currently, studying Python and programming logic.
 - New projects soon.
 <!---
 wendellluiz/wendellluiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.